zxtreasure/gitTest/readme.txt

 git is very strong!
-it is a version control
+it is a version control!
+learning git